Document Fraud: How to Detect, Prevent & Protect Your Organisation

 Can AI make document fraud worse?

-Yes.
-AI tools can generate increasingly convincing forgeries — realistic signatures, properly formatted documents, and even synthetic photographs.
-This makes traditional detection methods less reliable and increases the importance of cryptographic verification (blockchain) rather than visual inspection.
+Yes, significantly.
+AI tools can now generate convincing forged documents in minutes - realistic signatures, properly formatted layouts, synthetic photographs, and even documents that pass basic visual inspection.
+This makes traditional detection methods less reliable and increases the importance of cryptographic verification methods like blockchain, which verify the document's integrity mathematically rather than visually.

 Ready to protect your credentials?